 16. Free State of Jones (2016)

 ‘Free State of Jones’ had brought the world audience a chapter of American history, which had been hidden and forgotten, and even unbeknownst to many people in the modern generation.
-However, the film failed to match up the other spectaculars that Hollywood has produced in regard to the subject of slavery and racial inequality.
-The film scored moderately at the critics’ chart and failed to earn significant profits.
-It’s McConaughey’s acting that drives you through the film, as his character solely shape the heart and soul for the film.
+However, the film failed to match up to other spectacular movies that Hollywood has produced on the subject of slavery and racial inequality.
+The film scored moderately on the critics’ chart and failed to earn significant profits.
+It’s McConaughey’s acting that drives you through the film, as his character solely shapes the heart and soul of the film.

 Read More: Best Skateboard Movies of All Time